MINEX III Compliance

 - the top accuracy native PIV Level 2 MINEX III compliant template generator and matcher pair using the second fastest matcher in the top 10 leaderboard;

-- the top interoperability PIV Level 1 MINEX III compliant template generator and matcher pair with the second fastest matcher among the top 10 leaderboard.
+- the top interoperable PIV Level 1 MINEX III compliant template generator and matcher pair with the second fastest matcher among the top 10 leaderboard.

 Starting from 2015 Neurotechnology's biometric software has constantly demonstrated its compliance with the most recent PIV profile 2nd revision interoperability, native accuracy and ANSI INCITS 378 standards compliance requirements.
 These were verified by NIST on a significantly enlarged data set (compared to the discontinued MINEX Ongoing program) by generating approximately 2 million single finger templates and performing approximately 3 million single-finger matching operations per submission.
 The tables below show the accuracy results for these algorithm submissions: